plausible/docs/docs/wordpress-integration.md

 ## How to track outbound link clicks with the WordPress plugin

-Outbound link clicks won’t show up automatically.
-You’ll have to configure the goal for them to show up on your dashboard.
+Outbound link clicks won’t show up automatically in your Plausible dashboard.
+You’ll have to configure the goal for them to show up.

 To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "**Goals**" section.
 You should see a prompt to add a goal.